ibm-cloud-docs/dl/order-nsp.md

       The routing option that you select determines the reachability of the resources in the selected location.
 If you select the **Global** routing option along with your location selections, the **Region** menu list displays all the regions that are globally available in the specific account.
 After you select a region, you can select any VPC from the **Available connections** menu.
 If you select **Local** routing, then only the region that corresponds to the selected location is available to select.
 When selected, the VPCs available in the local region for your account are shown.
       {: note}

    1. Choose the MACsec security level that you want for this direct link.
-Options are:
+The options are:

       * **Require MACsec** - Enforce the use of MACsec, which cannot be disabled after provisioning.
 The available capabilities depend on the ports available on the selected cross-connect router.